musesum/MuFlo/README.md

 # MuFlo /micro flow/

-MuFlo is a data flow graph with the following features:
+Flo is a data flow graph with the following features:

 - **Node** with names, values, edges, and closures
 - **Edges** with inputs, outputs, and switches
-- **Values** that transform, as it flows through a graph
+- **Values** which transform, as it flows through a graph

 ## Goals